 Another thing, no nutrition tips & tricks.
 Every app could use something related to nutrition, where they could teach you how to eat or how much you can still eat.
 You see, some of us are foodies and “we exist, therefore we eat.”
 There could be others, but I will stop and give you something more useful.

-Beyond these 3 analysed apps, we did a deeper research into this market and deconstructed to core components that you find in the majority of these apps, in various combinations.
+Beyond these 3 analyzed apps, we did deeper research into this market and deconstructed to core components that you find in the majority of these apps, in various combinations.